oracle-quickstart/oci-arch-logging-splunk/README.md

 ## Configuration

-### Step 1: Enabling an example service log in OCI Logging
+### Step 1: Enable an example service log in OCI Logging

-In Step 1, You will create a log group and configure an example using Virtual Cloud Network (VCN) Flow Logs.
+In this step, You will create a log group and configure an example log using Virtual Cloud Network (VCN) Flow Logs.

 Refer the screenshot and the points listed below to complete Step 1.

 ![](./images/picture1.png)

-*   Open the navigation menu on Oracle Cloud Infrastructure (OCI) console.
-Under Solutions and Platform, go to Logging, and click on Log Groups.
+*   Open the navigation menu on `Oracle Cloud Infrastructure (OCI)` console.
+Under `Solutions and Platform`, go to `Logging`, and click on `Log Groups`.

-*	Click Create Log Group
+*	Click `Create Log Group`

     - Choose the `Compartment` where you want to create log group
     - Choose a `Name` and `Description` that can properly identify your log group